Vermont bishop testifies against clergy reporting bill

 The bill “crosses a Constitutional protective element of our religious faith: the right to worship as we see fit,” Coyne said.

 But information clergy may receive outside the rite of confessions can and is reported, Coyne said.
-“The conversations that we have in our offices, the counseling sessions that we do, the spiritual direction that we do, none of that is privileged and it is all included under the mandatory reporting statutes,” he acknowledged.
+“The conversations that we have in our offices, the counseling sessions that we do, the spiritual direction that we do, none of that is privileged, and it is all included under the mandatory reporting statutes,” he acknowledged.

 No one knows how many predators nationwide have continued to abuse children despite having confessed their behavior to religious officials.
 Religious organizations have invoked the privilege as a shield against civil and criminal liability after abuse becomes known.